Berkley Massachusetts Profile and Resource Guide, City or community of Berkley, Massachusetts Facts, Information, Relocation, Real Estate, Advertising

 The amount of land area in Berkley is 16.54 sq. miles.

-The distance from Berkley to Washington DC is 383 miles.
 The distance to the Massachusetts state capital is 35 miles. (as the crow flies)

 Berkley is positioned 41.83 degrees north of the equator and 71.08 degrees west of the prime meridian.